Dallas Tow Truck Accident Lawyers

 What Causes Tow Truck Accidents?

-Tow trucks are similar to semi-trucks due to the large size and weight.
+Tow trucks are similar to semi-trucks due to their large size and weight.
 However, the most significant difference is the type of cargo loaded on the back.
 While semi-trucks can carry various goods, such as household products, produce, and toxic chemicals, tow trucks only carry vehicles.

 A tow truck that crashes into a small car can cause severe damage.
 Most accidents are the result of driver error.
 Others are because of trucking company negligence or a recalled vehicle part.
 The most common causes of tow truck accidents include: